Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Acknowledgements

 \section{Acknowledgements}

-The authors of this work would like to thank Christos Georgiou for his help building the fiducial IA model used in this work and many other useful discussions.
-We also thank Joachim Harnois-D\'{e}raps, Carlos Garcia-Garcia, Joe Zuntz, Jonathan Blazek, Benjamin Joachimi, and Javier Sanchez for helpful discussions and suggestions.
-We are grateful to the Lorentz Center, Leiden, for hosting a workshop where some of the discussions were held and work carried out, as well as the Dark Energy Science Collaboration for hosting a similar workshop.
-Many thanks also to Chris Harrison for kindly allowing the use of his research computing server, upon which the majority of this analysis was done.
-Finally, thank you to Newcastle University and the Lady Bertha Jeffreys Endowment for funding the studentship under which much of this research was conducted.
-The Python libraries \textsc{SciPy}~\citep{2020SciPy-NMeth}, \textsc{NumPy}~\citep{Numpy}, \textsc{PyCCL}~\citep{Chisari_2019}, \textsc{TreeCorr}~\citep{Jarvis2015}, and \textsc{TJPCov}~(\url{https://github.com/LSSTDESC/TJPCov}) were significant in enabling this work to be done.
+We thank Christos Georgiou, Joachim Harnois-D\'{e}raps, Carlos Garcia-Garcia, Joe Zuntz, Jonathan Blazek, Benjamin Joachimi, and Javier Sanchez for helpful discussions.
+Thanks also to Fran\c{c}ois Lanusse, Danny Dixon, Devang Liya, and Aaron Piccolo for advice on machine learning techniques, and to Chris Harrison for kindly allowing us to use his computing resources.
+Thanks to the Lorentz Center, Leiden, for hosting a workshop where some of the discussions were held and work carried out.
+CMG is supported by the Newcastle University Lady Bertha Jeffreys studentship.
+This work would not have been possible without the Python libraries \textsc{SciPy}~\citep{2020SciPy-NMeth}, \textsc{NumPy}~\citep{Numpy}, \textsc{PyCCL}~\citep{Chisari_2019}, \textsc{TreeCorr}~\citep{Jarvis2015}, \textsc{TJPCov}~(\url{https://github.com/LSSTDESC/TJPCov}), \textsc{scikit-learn}~\citep{scikit-learn}, and \textsc{keras}~\citep{chollet2015}.
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.

-Author contributions: CMBM performed the majority of the analysis (including building and validating code, derivations for the covariance and power spectra, and producing the contents of this paper).
+Author contributions: CMG performed the majority of analysis (writing and validating code, derivations for the covariance and power spectra, writing this paper).
 CDL provided the conceptual framework of the analysis, guidance on the direction of the work, advice and support, some of the code used in the analysis, and editorial support for the text.